panglesd/slipshow/docs/tutorial.rst

 		 {.definition}
 		 > A **prime number** is a number divisible by exactly two integers: 1, and itself.
 		 >
-		 > We consider 1 not to be a primer number, as it is divisible only by one integer.
+		 > We consider 1 not to be a prime number, as it is divisible only by one integer.

 Your presentation as a papyrus
 ------------------------------